MohamadFazel/Simultaneous-particle-tracking-phase-retrieval-and-PSF-reconstruction/README.md

 To process your data, we would suggest modifying the script "example_experimentalData.m" and adjusting the experimental parameters (fields of PSFstruct and Dt in BNP) for your data.
 The other parameters should be mostly fine as they are.
 To reduce the run-time pick a small ROI around the target particle so the PSF does not move outside the ROI for both planes.
 The number of frames should be selected so that the particle ideally explores a few hunderd nano-meters below and above the focal plane.
 We also emphasize that the affine transform should be calibrated so that it transforms the reference plane into the second plane NOT the opposite.

 # Support
-If you happen to hve any questions please shoot us an email at:
+If you happen to have any questions please shoot us an email at:

 Mohamadreza Fazel, fazel.mohamadreza@gmail.com